UK adds Spain to quarantine list: What does this mean for holidaymakers?

 Holiday operator Tui has said it will cancel all planned holidays to Spain in response to the announcement and customers will be contacted to discuss options.

-Abta – the UK’s travel trade association – has advised customers due to travel to the country imminently to contact their travel provider.
+Abta has advised customers due to travel to the country imminently to contact their travel provider.

 Meanwhile, airline easyJet said it planned to operate its full schedule in the coming days.